UPDATED FEB 18, 2020

 While your favorite brunch item may be a good treat every once in a while, there are plenty of other options that are both delicious and healthy.
 So, here’s a look at the healthiest (and tastiest) brunch spots in the Twin Cities.
-Because who says healthy can’t also mean delicious?
+Because who says healthy can’t taste good?

 With cafes in Uptown, in St. Paul, at the U of M, two spots at the airport, and seasonally at the Minnesota State Fair, French Meadow is an OG when it comes to healthy restaurants.
 As the USA’s first Certified Organic Bakery, French Meadow’s menu is filled with freshly-baked breads served alongside healthful vegetarian, gluten-free, local, and organic items.
 You can’t go wrong with any dish on the menu, although we usually try to opt for something that comes with guac.
 You won’t regret it!
 And be sure to grab some kombucha to wash it all down!